 Whether it is in a crowded public area or the quiet confines of a private home, injuries can occur anytime and anywhere.
-However, if a person sustains an injury due to another’s careless or negligent behavior, they may have a viable personal injury claim to bring against the negligent party.
+However, if you sustained an injury due to another’s careless or negligent behavior, you may have a viable claim you can bring against the negligent party with the help of a skilled attorney.

 If the injuries that you are suffering from were due to another person’s negligence, they could potentially be liable for any losses you incurred from that accident.
 An Elgin personal injury lawyer could help you to recover sufficient financial compensation for your pain and suffering.

 In tort law, the term “personal injury” typically refers to a civil claim stemming from the wrongful conduct of a negligent party which causes harm to another, resulting in physical or emotional injuries to that person.
-The more common personal injury claims that civil lawsuits involve include the following:
+Common claims a local attorney could help an injured individual pursue include:

 Despite seeming drastically different on the surface, all of these claims are based on a theory of negligence.
 The injured party must show negligence on the part of the opposing party by proving: that the defendant owed them a duty of care; that they breached that duty; the breach caused the injuries; and that the injured party suffered losses because of the injuries.
-Due to the complex nature of these claims, and the requirements that may be further imposed to succeed in their lawsuit, the injured party should retain a local personal injury lawyer to assist with filing and litigating their claim.
+Due to the complex nature of personal injury claims, and the requirements that may be further imposed to succeed in their lawsuit, the injured party should retain a lawyer in Elgin to assist with filing and litigating their claim.

-Damages Available for Recovery in a Personal Injury Lawsuit
+What Damages are Available for Recovery in an Injury Lawsuit?

 When someone files suit against a negligent party, they can ask for damages in the form of financial compensation to account for their losses.
 Compensatory damages include economic damages and non-economic damages.
 Economic damages are the actual, quantifiable losses like medical bills, property damage, and a loss of work wages.
 Non-economic damages are non-quantifiable, abstract losses, such as emotional distress, pain and suffering, and loss of consortium, among others.